 Fiction: contemporary fiction, literary fiction, women’s fiction, some historical fiction, young adult (YA), middle grade (MG), elementary.

-Nonfiction: leadership, mentorship, some business, nature, personal development, self-help, wellbeing, biography, psychology.
+Nonfiction: leadership, mentorship, some business, nature, personal development, self-help, wellbeing, biography, psychology, Human Design.

 I coach memoir, too.